 1. You have an adventurous spirit

-Do you enjoy new adventures, unique places and roads less travelled?
+Do you enjoy new adventures, unique places, and roads less traveled?
 Or do you like to be in the thick of things and will challenge yourself to experience exciting new cities and destinations?

 Whether you like rural locales and outdoor activities or the latest dining trends and cultural meccas, travel nursing jobs allow you the opportunity to escape the status quo, stretch your limits and grow personally and professionally.